 It is the ambition of GGeP to be at the forefront of feminist and postcolonial theory.
 The programme develops critical perspectives in the fields of literary and visual studies, new media, science, and technology studies, human rights and post-humanism, history and the colonial archive, and the ‘turns’ in the humanities.

 The Graduate Gender Programme hosts the most comprehensive Gender and Women’s Studies programme in the Netherlands.
-It is responsible for the two minors, the Master Gender Studies, the Research Master Gender and Ethnicity and the Erasmus Mundus Master in Gender and Women’s Studies GEMMA.
-At the websites below you will find information for prospective students, current students, criteria for writing your masters thesis, contact details of your study advisory, etc.:
+It is responsible for the two minors, the Master Gender Studies, the Research Master Gender Studies and the Erasmus Mundus Master in Gender and Women’s Studies GEMMA.

 Check out the promotional video about Gender Studies at Utrecht University.